Acute myeloid leukemia: Induction chemotherapy

-Consolidation
+Consolidation chemotherapy

 Even after complete remission is achieved, leukemic cells likely remain in numbers too small to be detected with current diagnostic techniques.
 If no consolidation therapy or further postremission is given, almost all people with AML will eventually relapse.

 The specific type of postremission therapy is individualized based on a person's prognostic factors (see above) and general health.
 For good-prognosis leukemias (i.e. inv(16), t(8;21), and t(15;17)), people will typically undergo an additional three to five courses of intensive chemotherapy, known as consolidation chemotherapy.
 This generally involves cytarabine, with the doses administered being higher in younger patients, who are less likely to develop toxicity related to this treatment.

 Stem cell transplantation

 Stem cell transplantation from a donor, called allogenic stem cell transplantation, is usually pursued if the prognosis is not considered favourable, a person can tolerate a transplant and has a suitable donor.
 The basis of allogenic stem cell transplantation is on a graft versus leukemia effect whereby graft cells stimulate an immune response against leukemia cells.
-Unfortunately this is accompanied by immune responses against other host organs, called a graft versus host disease.
+Unfortunately, this is accompanied by immune responses against other host organs, called a graft versus host disease.

+Theoretical therapies have been proposed based on the idea of using stem cell transplantation to replace blood stem cells with genetically modified versions with altered molecular markers, including CD45, which is present on most blood cells.
+A treatment would then be applied, such as an antibody-drug conjugate targeting the healthy version of the marker, in order to kill all blood cells with unmodified markers, including the original cells and the cancerous ones.
+Theoretical therapies have also been proposed to use genetic engineering to attach synthetic chimeric antigen receptors to T-cells.
+These would bind to markers present in high levels in AML cells, which include CD123 and CD135.
+T-cells could also be modified to target normal CD45 markers, but this requires also modifying the CD-45 of T-cells as well so that they do not target themselves.
+T-cell immunotherapies are being tested in mice and in early-phase clinical trials, but none has been approved as a standard of care for AML.